 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At Specialty Contact Lens Center at Sight Improvement Center, we help patients from the New York City, New York area enjoy exceptional vision with scleral lenses.
+At The Specialty Contact Lens Center at Sight Improvement Center Scleral Lens and Keratoconus Center, we help patients throughout New York.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.

 Gas permeable contacts are lenses which are made from hard plastic materials.
 They’re called ‘permeable’ because they allow oxygen to pass through and reach the front of your eye for a more breathable feel.

 Unlike soft lenses, GP lenses don’t contain any water.
 Because of this, many patients find that their GP contacts dehydrate less often.
 They’re also more durable because the firm materials make it hard for the lenses to tear.

 The Advantages Of Gas Permeable Contact Lenses